 Tips and a breakdown of our roadtrip in Karnataka

 Day 1 – Fly to Bengaluru Airport, pick up your rental car, and drive to Mysore

 Our trip to Karnataka was a spur-of-the-minute decision.
 We took a short flight from Delhi to Bengaluru and landed around 11 am.
-We had already booked our rental car with Myles Cars, so it took us little time to collect our luggage, car, and get going.
-We’ve rented with Myles Cars several times in the past including Ladakh and Kerala and enjoyed their service, so we opted for them on this trip as well.
+We had already booked our rental car, so it took us little time to collect our luggage, car, and get going.
+You can compare prices and book your rental car here

-We would strongly recommend renting with an Indian car rental company while you are in India.
+We would strongly recommend getting insurance when you rent a car in India.
 This is because driving in India is a whole different ballgame to driving in most other parts of the world, especially Australia, Europe, or US.
 For instance – it’s easy to get minor scratches on the car however careful you are!
-Indian car rental companies understand these little nuances well and have rules and regulations that fit the Indian market well.
-We booked a with Creta with Myles Cars – the roads around Bengaluru are in decent shape, so you won’t need a 4X4.
+Insurance covers those little things.
+We booked a Hyundai Creta for this trip – however the roads around Bengaluru are in decent shape, so you won’t need a 4X4.

 We drove straight to Mysore on Day 1 – it’s a 4 hour drive but it took us almost 5 hours because we got stuck in a massive traffic jam while leaving Bengaluru.